 3. Believe in others

-Support survivors and those affected by violence whenever you can.
-Enhance and promote the social, economic, cultural, and political well-being of First Nation women, girls, and gender-diverse people.
+Support Survivors and those affected by violence whenever you can.
+Enhance and promote the social, economic, cultural, and political well-being of Indigenous women, girls, and gender-diverse people.

 4. Get the word out

-Use social media and blogs to spread the message and engage your community on this important issue.
-Share some actions you have taken, or ways that people can act now to help end gender-based violence.
+Use social media to spread the message and engage your community on this important issue.
+Share some actions you have taken, or ways that people can act now to help end GBV.

 5. Talk to your children or grandchildren